BlueBrain/Brayns/python/doc/source/examples_service.rst

 .. attention::

-    Use the context manager to automatically call `terminate` on the process started by the launcher (or call it manually) otherwise it will never get terminated and will keep running after your script is finished (locking the server port).
+    Use the context manager to automatically call `terminate` on the process started by the service (or call it manually) otherwise it will never get terminated and will keep running after your script is finished (locking the server port).